B.A., Yale University

 Books written by Jonathan Barnett include Urban Design as Public Policy, which has also been translated and published in China, Korea and Japan; Introduction to Urban Design, which has appeared in Chinese and Japanese translations; The Elusive City: Five Centuries of Design, Ambition, and Miscalculation, published by HarperCollins, which also appears in Chinese and Japanese editions; The Fractured Metropolis: Improving the New City, Restoring the Old City, Reshaping the Region; and Redesigning Cities, a book on the current practice of city design, which has also been translated and published in China.
 He was the editor of the book, Planning for a New Century, based on a seminar with guest lecturers given at the University of Pennsylvania.

-His most recent book, published in March 2020 by Island Press, is Designing the Megaregion, Meeting Urban Challenges at a New Scale.
+His most recent book, published in March 2022 by Island Press is Managing the Climate Crisis: Designing and Building for Floods, Heat, Drought, and Wildfire, written with Department of Landscape Architecture colleague Matthijs Bouw.
+Another recent book by Jonathan Barnett is Designing the Megaregion, Meeting Urban Challenges at a New Scale, published by Island Press in 2020.
 With Brian Blaesser he is the author of Reinventing Development Regulations, published by the Lincoln Institute of Land Policy in 2017, and Ecodesign for Cities and Suburbs written with Larry Beasley, the former director of planning in Vancouver, British Columbia.
 Other recent books include City Design: Modernist, Traditional, Green, and Systems Perspectives, published by Routledge in 2011, with a revised 2nd Routledge edition published in 2016.
 This book has also been translated and published in China and Korea.
 He was also the editor of Smart Growth in a Changing World, published by Planners Press in 2007.
 He contributed a chapter, “Jane Jacobs and Designing Cities as Organized Complexity,” to The Urban Wisdom of Jane Jacobs, Routledge, 2012, a chapter, “Towards a Systems Theory of Urban Design,” to Sustainable Urbanism and Beyond, Rizzoli, 2012, and a chapter to Urban Coding and Planning, Routledge, 2011.
 Jonathan Barnett also contributed two chapters, "Place Making" and "Omaha by Design" to Local Planning: Contemporary Principles and Practice, ICMA 2009 and a chapter, "The Way We Were, The Way We Are," in Urban Design, University of Minnesota Press, 2009.
 With John Beckham he wrote, "Reconstructing New Orleans, a Progress Report" in Rebuilding Urban Places After Disaster, University of Pennsylvania Press, 2006.

 Other recent publications include “A Short Guide to 60 of the Newest Urbanisms” in Planning magazine, April, 2011, “Design for Rising Sea Levels” (with Kristina Hill) in Harvard Design Magazine, Fall 2008/Winter 2009, “Daniel Island” in Urban Land, January, 2008, “Coastal Cities Face Rising Sea Levels”(with John Beckman) in Planning, September, 2007, "Planning Downtown Brooklyn" in Urban Land, January 2006; "Old Industrial Waterfronts are Big Opportunities for Replanning Cities" in International New Landscape, August 2006, and "Omaha by Design" in Harvard Design Magazine, Spring/Summer 2005.